VueTubeApp/VueTube/readme.md

 - VueTube Logo by [@afnzmn](https://github.com/afnzmn)

 ## Disclamer
-The VueTube project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way accociated with YouTube, Google LLC or any of its affilated and subsidaries.
+The VueTube project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way accociated with YouTube, Google LLC or any of its affiliates and subsidaries.
 The official YouTube website can be found at [www.youtube.com](https://www.youtube.com).

 Any trademark, service mark, trade name, or other intellectual property rights used in the VueTube project are owned by the respective owners.